Amandeep-Singh-Khalsa/Face-Sentiment-Analysis/README.md

 13. Loop Termination: If the 'q' key is pressed, exit the loop.

 14. Cleanup: Release video capture resources and close all windows with `cap.release()` and `cv2.destroyAllWindows()`.

-If you find this project useful, consider giving it a ⭐ on the repository.
-The creator, [Ajith Kumar M](https://github.com/ajitharunai), invested time and effort into comprehending and implementing this efficient real-time emotion monitoring solution.

 Sure, let's break down the code step by step: